AdobeDocs/workfront.en/help/quicksilver/manage-work/delegate-work/how-to-delegate-work.md

   </tr>
   <tr>
    <td role="rowheader">[!DNL Adobe Workfront] license*</td>
-   <td> <p>Review or higher</p>
+   <td> <p>New: Contributor or higher</p><p>Or</p><p>Current: Review or higher</p>

 >[!NOTE]
 >
->Although you can be assigned to work when you have a Request license, you cannot delegate your work to others. [!DNL Workfront] does not recommend assigning work to Review or Request users.
+>Although you can be assigned to work when you have a Request license, you cannot delegate your work to others. [!DNL Workfront] does not recommend assigning work to Review, Request, or Contributor users.

 </tr>
   <tr>